Vaibhavi Merchant

 Vaibhavi Merchant is an Indian dance choreographer working in Bollywood films.
 She won the National Film Award for Best Choreography twice for the song "Dholi Taaro Dhol Baaje" from Hum Dil De Chuke Sanam in 1999 and for the song "Dhindhora Baje Re" from Rocky Aur Rani Kii Prem Kahaani in 2023.

 Career

-Merchant born in Chennai, Tamil Nadu, to Ramesh Merchant and Hridaya Merchant.
-She is the granddaughter of choreographer B. Hiralal & the elder sister of Shruti Merchant.
+Merchant was born in Chennai, Tamil Nadu, to Ramesh Merchant and Hridaya Merchant.
+She is the granddaughter of choreographer B. Hiralal and the elder sister of Shruti Merchant.